AguaClara/Textbook/AIDE/Specifications.rst

 Linear Flow Orifice Meter (LFOM) or Equivalent
 ----------------------------------------------

-#.
-The plant entrance chamber shall be equipped with a device that will result in a linear relationship between the plant flow and the water level in the entrance chamber.
+A. The plant entrance chamber shall be equipped with a device that will result in a linear relationship between the plant flow and the water level in the entrance chamber.
 The Linear Flow Orifice Meter (LFOM), which is a pattern of orifices through which flow exits the entrance chamber, is described below.
 An equivalent device, such as a Sutro weir, can also be used if demonstrated to function equivalently.

 #.
 The pattern of orifices shall be designed so that the water level in the entrance chamber (equal to the hydrostatic head pushing water through the offices) is linearly proportional to the total flow through the orifices (equal to the plant flow).
 An example of an LFOM is shown in :numref:`figure_spec_LFOM`.
 The orifices may be drilled in a flat plate or in the walls of a vertical pipe.